When reading about heat pump water heaters, you might encounter the term “Coefficient of Performance” (CoP).

 For example, with a simple electric heater like a panel or a fan heater, if you put in 1 kW of electricity, you get 1 kW of heat.
 This means it has a CoP of 1, meaning there’s no efficiency gain.

-A heat pump can turn a small amount of electrical energy into a much larger amount of heat energy, making it much more efficient than direct electrical heaters.
+A hot water heat pump can turn a small amount of electrical energy into a much larger amount of heat energy, making it much more efficient than direct electrical heaters.

 This efficiency is why the CoP is important – it helps you get more heating for less electricity, saving you money on energy bills and reducing overall energy consumption.